foluke-ui-kit/start-react/README.md

 # start-react

-A simple, somewhat opiniated -- no fuss, no bells, no whistles boilerplate for creating react Components.
-The goal is simply to try and stay true the idea that **React is the V in MVC**, Flux, Routing, Isomorphic, etc are cool but it's not what **start react** was built to do.
-It is simply meant to be used to build, test and package views or "Composable Components" that can then be reused in any application.
+A simple, somewhat opiniated -- no fuss, no bells, no whistles boilerplate for creating React components.
+The goal is simply to try and stay true the idea that **React is the V in MVC**.
+Flux, Routing, Isomorphic, etc are cool but it's not what **start-react** was built to do, it was created to be a simple option for anyone who just wants to build, test and package "Composable Components" or **V**-iews that can then be reused in any application.

 __Features:__